Knowledge Bases

 lfs: true, MindRoom disables implicit LFS smudge during clone/checkout/reset and explicitly hydrates the checkout after sync, keeping the working tree complete even when indexing filters only include some file types. - Local edits to Git-tracked files are discarded during refresh sync, and tracked deletions are restored from the remote checkout.

-- Git-backed bases reject dashboard/API file upload and delete mutations; update the repository and reindex instead.
+- Git-backed bases reject dashboard/API file upload and delete mutations; update the repository and sync or reindex instead.

 - Successful refresh publishes a new last successfully published index while failed refresh preserves the previous one and records the error in status metadata.